A Tossed Cigarette Helped Solve A 1994 Cold Case Murder

 However, the combination of new DNA breakthroughs and the rise of genealogy websites made investigators hopeful.
 Using better technology, police from Paradon created a genetic data profile and submitted it to several genetic websites to see if there were any matches that shared “significant” amounts of DNA.

 After getting several matches, the police were able to narrow down their suspect list to Knapp.
 When he tossed out a cigarette, investigators who had been tailing the suspect secretly picked it up and had it tested.
-The test confirmed that Knapp was indeed Audrey’s killer.
+The test confirmed that Knapp was likely Audrey’s killer.

 Police have charged Richard Knapp, 57, with first-degree murder in the death of Audrey Hoellein Frasier. https://t.co/KR1URXCC8i